zhanglab-wbgcas/CIForm/README.md

 ```
 ## Input file
 ```
-+reference dataset.
+reference dataset.

-+cell type label of reference dataset.
+cell type label of reference dataset.

-+query dataset.
+query dataset.
 ```

 ## Output file
 ```
-+After training the CIForm model, the model will be save at: "log/CIForm.tar".
+After training the CIForm model, the model will be save at: "log/CIForm.tar".
-+The model prediction is saved in the log/y_predicts.npy format.
+The model prediction is saved in the log/y_predicts.npy format.
 ```

 [//]: # (```)